lucasmalara/graphs-and-algorithms/README.md

 - Create an empty graph (_order-zero graph / null graph_)
 - Create a graph from given file
 - Create a complete graph (including an _empty_)
-- Display graph structure (all vertices and for each their [open] neighbourhood list)
+- Display graph structure (all vertices and for each their [open] neighbourhood list and stored data)
 - Get all vertices of the graph
 - Get neighbours of given vertex
+- Get data stored in given vertex
+- Set data stored in given vertex
-- Add singular vertex to the graph
+- Add singular vertex to the graph (with or without stored data)
 - Add multiple vertices to the graph
 - Remove singular vertex from the graph
-- Remove multiple vertices from graph
+- Remove multiple vertices from the graph
 - Connect vertices
 - Disconnect vertices
 - Check if graph contains given vertex or vertices